eageraj/datadog-serverless-functions-1/aws/logs_monitoring/README.md

 If you can't install the Forwarder using the provided CloudFormation template, you can install the Forwarder manually following the steps below.
 Feel free to open an issue or pull request to let us know if there is anything we can improve to make the template work for you.

 1. Create a Python 3.7 Lambda function using `aws-dd-forwarder-<VERSION>.zip` from the latest [releases](https://github.com/DataDog/datadog-serverless-functions/releases).
-2. Save your [Datadog API key](https://app.datadoghq.com/organization-settings/api-keys) in AWS Secrets Manager, set environment variable `DD_API_KEY_SECRET_ARN` with the secret ARN on the Lambda function, and add the `secretsmanager:GetSecretValue` permission to the Lambda execution role.
+2. Save your Datadog API key in AWS Secrets Manager, set environment variable `DD_API_KEY_SECRET_ARN` with the secret ARN on the Lambda function, and add the `secretsmanager:GetSecretValue` permission to the Lambda execution role.
 3. If you need to forward logs from S3 buckets, add the `s3:GetObject` permission to the Lambda execution role.
 4. Set the environment variable `DD_ENHANCED_METRICS` to `false` on the Forwarder.
 This stops the Forwarder from generating enhanced metrics itself, but it will still forward custom metrics from other lambdas.
-5. Some AWS accounts are configured such that triggers will not automatically create resource-based policies allowing Cloudwatch log groups to invoke the forwarder.
+5. Some AWS accounts are configured such that triggers will not automatically create resoucrce-based policies allowing Cloudwatch log groups to invoke the forwarder.
    Please reference the [CloudWatchLogPermissions](https://github.com/DataDog/datadog-serverless-functions/blob/029bd46e5c6d4e8b1ae647ed3b4d1917ac3cd793/aws/logs_monitoring/template.yaml#L680) to see which permissions are required for the forwarder to be invoked by Cloudwatch Log Events.

 6. Configure [triggers](https://docs.datadoghq.com/integrations/amazon_web_services/?tab=allpermissions#send-aws-service-logs-to-datadog).